Library Services: Faculty

 Place personally-owned or college-owned books, videos, articles and other materials on reserve for your students at any LSCS library.
 You may complete a form in person at the library or you can fill out this library reserve request form (PDF) online, save an electronic copy for your files, print it, and take it to the library along with the materials.

-Search for reserves by course subject and number in the library catalog.
+Search for reserves by item title in the library catalog.

 Your librarians are always eager to help you make the most of your time and energy.
 Here are some tips to keep in mind when creating library assignments.